marnelfr/back-to-laravel/README.md

 ````

 ### Catching expensive operation
-What about expensive operation?
+What about expensive operations?
 Should we run them every time
-a user tend to access a particular page that run it?
+a user tend to access a particular page that need their result?
 No!
 We can catch them for a while:
 ````injectablephp
 $title = cache()->remember("posts.{$slug}", now()->addSecond(20), function () use ($slug) {